Agreements made before 1 Jan 2010

 • Australian workplace agreements (AWAs)

-These types of registered agreements can’t be made anymore.
+These types of registered agreements are known as zombie agreements and can’t be made anymore.

 Termination of zombie agreements

-All agreements made before the introduction of the Fair Work Act will automatically end on 7 December 2023.
-This process is called ‘sunsetting’.
+All agreements made before the introduction of the Fair Work Act automatically ended on 7 December 2023.

-Parties to an agreement can apply to the Fair Work Commission to extend the termination date for the agreement by up to 4 years at a time.
+Parties to an agreement could previously apply to the Commission to extend the termination date for the agreement by up to 4 years at a time.
+This is no longer possible.

-Employers who have employees covered by these agreements need to notify those employees in writing that their agreement will terminate on 7 December 2023 unless an application for an extension is made.
-This written notice needs to be provided before 7 June 2023.
-Employers who don’t notify their employees in line with these rules may face penalties.
-You can read our Compliance and Enforcement Policy for information about how we perform our compliance and enforcement role.
+Employers who had employees covered by these agreements needed to notify those employees in writing that their agreement would terminate on 7 December 2023, unless an application for an extension was made before 7 December 2023.
+This written notice needed to be provided before 7 June 2023.

-Find out more about this process from the Fair Work Commission – Sunsetting of zombie agreements.
+Find out more about this process from the Fair Work Commission – Sunsetting of pre-2010 agreements (zombie agreements) – changes from 7 December 2023.

 You can find collective agreements from the Fair Work Commission – Find an agreement database.